-Jeff Scott, Director, Co-Founder
+Jeff Scott, President, Co-Founder

 Jeff has always been about the adventure.
 There is a connection you create with individuals when you push your limits physically, mentally and emotionally with them.
 You can learn a lot about those around you, and a lot about yourself.

 Following a snowboarding accident on April 11th 2010, he became a quadriplegic.
 Since his accident he has had incredible support.
 This support has allowed him to not only return to where he was but go beyond.
 He thanks everyone for helping him live right, and wants to give others that opportunity.